Deathemonic/Cat-Dots/.github/README.md

 - [NixOS](https://nixos.org/) support

 Will you be switching from Wayland?
-- No, unfortunately this dotfiles will xorg only.
+- No, unfortunately this dotfiles will x11 only.
 But you can switch the window manager other than bspwm.

 <details>